 Wow!
 Hard to believe that one needs to cook anything other then water for tea and then you have sun tea.
 I love that we all have opinions about our experiences as we travel around the world, the beautiful earth that we must preserve or lose it to unthoughtful greedy people about us.
 Maybe there are tooooo many people and toooo many ideas of greed.
 I leave it up the the researcher's at our most prestigious educational institutes to solve our problems.
 Amen and blessings to all!!

-Differences in coconut milk?
-3 Answers
+Too much coconut milk?

-Coconut Milk Types!
 6 Answers

+Troubles with Homemade Coconut Milk 4 Answers